 Does my kid have his first little infatuation with a girl?
 I guess I should be content that this girl is not real?

 Fast forward approximately one week and that wiggly front tooth is gone.
-(Side note: he lost the first of his two front teeth a decent amount of time before this 2nd one, the first front tooth missing made me feel nostalgic – I may have gotten a little misty.
+He lost the first of his two front teeth a decent amount of time before this 2nd one, the first front tooth missing made me feel nostalgic – I may have gotten a little misty.
 That being said, when this second one came out I jumped for joy.
-My child looked all kinds of crazy with that front tooth dangling and a giant gap off to the side.)
+My child looked all kinds of crazy with that front tooth dangling and a giant gap off to the side.

-Okay, so…the tooth is gone.
+Okay, the tooth is gone.
 Evening arrives and he tells me he wants to write the tooth fairy a note.
 He sits down at his desk.

 This is how the note read: